3-phenylpropanoate dioxygenase

-The 4 substrates of this enzyme are 3-phenylpropanoate, NADH, H^{+}, and O_{2}, whereas its two products are 3-(cis-5,6-dihydroxycyclohexa-1,3-dien-1-yl)propanoate and NAD^{+}.
+The four substrates of this enzyme are phenylpropanoic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are the cis-diol, 3-[(5S,6R)-5,6-dihydroxycyclohexa-1,3-dienyl]propanoic acid, and oxidised NAD^{+}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
+This enzyme is an oxidoreductase that uses molecular oxygen as oxidant and incorporates both its atoms into the starting material.
 The systematic name of this enzyme class is 3-phenylpropanoate,NADH:oxygen oxidoreductase (2,3-hydroxylating).
 Other names in common use include HcaA1A2CD, Hca dioxygenase, and 3-phenylpropionate dioxygenase.
+It can catalyse the same reaction in related compounds, for example cinnamic acid.